Whether you know it or not, some marketing channels are as old as human civilization itself. Some even date back before recorded history.

 Marketers need to stop looking at events as a single channel for building brand awareness.
 Things have changed, and you can accomplished a number of objectives at events, such as online and offline brand awareness, direct sales, lead generation, and even content distribution.

+Events can be big or small, but they can still be valuable for your brand.
 Choosing the right event can be a challenge, but understanding your audience is key.

 The key is to understand the event.
 You need to ask questions like: Who is going?
 How big is it?
 What kind of event is it?
 For instance, there is a big difference between GATS and the Spring Symposium.